Aribert (archbishop of Milan): Biography

-His consequent arrest provoked the rebellion of the anti-Imperial faction of the Milanese, seen by 19th-century historians as fiercely patriotic.
+Deeming his actions treasonous, Conrad resorted to the drastic action of arresting Aribert, placing him in the custody of Poppo of Treffen, Patriarch of Aquileia, and Conrad II, Duke of Carinthia.
+Aribert's arrest provoked the rebellion of the anti-Imperial faction of the Milanese, seen by 19th-century historians as fiercely patriotic.
 Aribert had soon escaped his imprisonment and was leading the revolt from Milan.
 The Emperor found himself unable to take Milan by siege and proceeded to Rome, where his diplomatic skills succeeded in isolating Aribert from his erstwhile allies, notably through his famous decree of 28 May 1037, securing the tenancy of lesser vassals, both imperial and ecclesiastical.

 The Emperor took the step of deposing the fighting archbishop, and John's successor Pope Benedict IX excommunicated Aribert in March 1038.
 That year, he held up the Carroccio as the symbol of Milan and soon it was the symbol of all the Tuscan cities as far as Rome.
 Aribert ended his episcopacy in relative peace, having agreed to cease hostilities with Henry, at Ingelheim in 1040, reconciled with him and obtained the revocation of his excommunication.
+He died on 16 January 1045 and was buried in the Basilica of San Dionigi.
+His sarcophagus was moved to Milan Cathedral after the demolition of San Dionigi in the late 18th century.